thenumbernine/lua-ffi-wasm/README.md

 # MAKEFILE TODO:

-- outputting pure wasm.
-I'm outptting js+wasm now because this seems to be the only way to get emscripten's virtual filesystem.  switching to wasm output makes FS go away.
-- dlsym doesn't work, so no functions in `ffi.cdef` work
-- replace the lua webgl-gles3 layer with a C one and use luaffi to link to it.  this has a few pain points:
-	1) I don't think I've got ffi to dlsym into anything.
-I don't think I've seen emscripten's dlsym work whatsoever, it only ever returns 0's, even for functions that are there and are exported and are being used.
-	2) emscripten has its own binding layer, but when I enable `FULL_ES3` and export, say, `glEnable`, it gives me back JavaScript code - not wasm code with a symbol.
-		- Maybe this is because I'm outputting JavaScript+WASM, and that means I have to switch back to pure-WASM
-- same with emscripten's ZLIB layer, but when I set `USE_ZLIB` I still don't see any zlib symbols...
-- same with emscripten's SDL layer
 - why are there underscores before all my symobl names? there weren't when i outputted pure wasm (and missed out on the filesystem).
 I see emscripten is manaully inserting them in the exports: `Module['_luaL_addstring'] = wasmExports['luaL_addstring']`.
 WHYYYYY?
 I'll manually remove them if I have to.
 Maybe later I'll switch to pure-wasm.
-- memory problems.
-I tried `-mmemoryprofiler`, but all I see is an empty block "include memoryprofiler.js end include memoryprofiler.js" ...
+- outputting pure wasm.
+I'm outptting js+wasm now because this seems to be the only way to get emscripten's virtual filesystem.  switching to wasm output makes FS go away.
+- switch over to just clang + some other libc like wasi, or maybe even just take emscripten's C lib ports (musl, sdl, libpng, etc) and build them myself while avoiding the emscripten JavaScript 100%.